marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 UEFI PXE boot, a decision was taken to upgrade the old PXELINUX 4 to PXELINUX 6.03.
 Everything went well, except that a relatively small subset of machines could not PXE boot anymore after the upgrade (in legacy mode, as they had always done in the past).
-It soon became clear that this regression was confined to three flavors of machines, using three specific NICs: Chelsio T520-LL-CR, Mellanox ConnectX-2 and QLogic cLOM8214.
+We realized that this regression was confined to three flavors of machines, using three specific NICs: Chelsio T520-LL-CR, Mellanox ConnectX-2 and QLogic cLOM8214.
 The symptoms were not really pointing anywhere.
 The ROM of the NIC was correctly initializing the stack, going through